 Does the news release identify funding sources & disclose conflicts of interest?

 Potential conflicts of interests should be disclosed in an editor’s note included in the release.
-The funding for the project must also be disclosed along with any “official” tie investigators may have with that funder.
+The funding for the project must also be disclosed along with any relationship that the investigators may have with that funder.

 The other key difference is Criterion #10.
 That final criterion for news release reviews is this:

 Does the news release include unjustifiable, sensational language, including in the quotes of researchers?